jfude/CarND-Advanced-Lane-Lines-UD/ALF_Writeup.md

 as was suggested in the teaching material, but we found that **adjusting the bottom threshold  of the saturation as basically an offset above the average saturation in the current scene greatly improved our results**.
-Specifically, for each scene the minimim saturation threshold was set to 10 above the average
+Specifically, for each scene the minimim saturation threshold was set to 10 above the average.

 ```python
 hls = cv2.cvtColor(img, cv2.COLOR_BGR2HLS)